standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Your nature!
 Even when you open your mouth, it is the same.
-You can, of course, adapt yourself to other people, as we all do, as I have done {78}through my life, more than you could ever realize.
+You can, of course, adapt yourself to other people, as we all do, as I have done through my life, more than you could ever realize.
 If I had had visions about my nature, I do not know what would have become of all of you.”